"What a country chooses to save is what a country chooses to say about itself."

 The Washington State Legislature passed RCW 89.08 in 1939, enabling the establishment of conservation districts in the state.
 In 1948, the Wenatchee-Entiat Soil Conservation District and the Lake Chelan Soil Conservation District were created.
 The two Districts merged in October 1973 to form the Chelan County Conservation District.
 In July 2007, we changed our name to the Cascadia Conservation District to prevent confusion with county government and to better meet the needs of our district members and stakeholders.

 We are a non-regulatory political subdivision of the State of Washington.
-Our district includes all of Chelan County except for the incorporated cities of Wenatchee and Chelan.
+Our district includes all of Chelan County.
 Our mission is to encourage wise stewardship and conservation of all natural resources for current and future residents of Chelan County.
 We work toward cooperative solutions that result in the greatest benefit for the greatest number of people.
 Follow the links to the right to meet our Board & Staff members, federal partner, and supporting organizations.